 This laser-engraved illustration is the first of a series of California inspired skateboard designs.

 In advertising we have meetings.
-Lots of them.
-So I finally started taking notes and post them on a Tumblr page.
+So I started taking imaginary notes and posted them regularly.
 Here are a few of those.
-For the motherload go here
+You can see all of them here.

 Regroup with Management Team for feedback.
 12:30-2:00pm.
 Pain level: 9.6.